Skip to main content

 Starting a practice

-EHR vs. EMR: What’s better for your practice?
+EHR vs. EMR: What’s the difference?

 Electronic medical records and electronic health records may sound the same, but there are key differences in how they function.